Skip to main content

 days=['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday']

-1. Select the entire multi-line plain text list (highlight from the first item through the last item).
+1. Select the multi-line plain text list (such as the days list above).

-3. To select each entire line from beginning to end, hold Shift and press the Home key.
-On keyboards without a dedicated Home key (such as many MacBooks), hold Shift + fn and press the Left Arrow key.
+3. To select the entire line, hold Shift and hit the Home key.
+If you don’t a Home key, hold Shift then fn (the function key) and hit Left Arrow.

-5. Press the Right Arrow key twice to position your cursors immediately after the closing quote on each line.
+5. Press Right Arrow twice to move cursor after the quote.

-7. Press the Right Arrow key once more to move to the beginning of the next line.
+7. Press Right Arrow to go to next line.

 days=['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday']